Kenneth Gentry: Writings

 Gentry is the leading contemporary theological expositor of the early-date of Revelation (prior to A.D.
 70) by the Apostle John.
-The partial preterist paradigm is a different eschatology than that held by most American Dispensationalist Christians, who maintain that the Great Tribulation hasn't yet occurred.
+The partial preterist paradigm is a different eschatological approach than that held by most American Dispensationalist Christians, who maintain that the Great Tribulation hasn't yet occurred.

-Kenneth Gentry's works The Beast of Revelation and He Shall Have Dominion attempt to explain the identity of the Beast and what God's true redemptive plan for humanity are.
+Kenneth Gentry's works The Beast of Revelation and He Shall Have Dominion attempt to explain the identity of the Beast as a first-century historical character (Nero Caesar) and what God's true, hope-filled redemptive plan for humanity is (the postmillennial progress of the gospel).
 Gentry's work is considered by his followers to be important for soteriological reasons.

 Gentry's work enfilades the error of much contemporary Christian pre-trib eschatology, also serving to argue that incorrect interpretation of the Bible is possible even by sincere experts.

 Gentry is perhaps best known for his book Before Jerusalem Fell, which argues that the Book of Revelation was written before the destruction of Jerusalem in A.D.
 70. He holds that many of the dramatic events in Revelation correspond to the persecution of Christians under the Roman imperium as well as to the Jewish War against Rome which resulted in the destruction of Jewish temple.
-This book is the published version of his doctoral dissertation in 1986 under the title "The Dating of the Book of Revelation: An Exegetical, Theological and Historical Argument for a Pre-A.D.
-70 Composition."
+This book is the published version of his doctoral dissertation in 1986 under the title The Dating of the Book of Revelation: An Exegetical, Theological and Historical Argument for a Pre-A.D.
+70 Composition.